 - If your child is an infant under the age of one year, you must have your child in a rear-facing car seat until your child is either a full year of age or weighs more than twenty pounds.

-- If your child is one to four years old, most experts still suggest you use a rear-facing car seat until your baby is two years old and weighs more than forty pounds.
+- Your child is one to four years old, most experts still suggest you use a rear-facing car seat until your baby is two years old and weighs more than forty pounds.

 - If your child is between the ages of four and eight, a law has been in effect since August 1, 2011, saying your child must still use either a booster seat or a car seat as well as a child safety restraint.
 It is recommended that your child rides in a booster seat until he or she is 4/9” or 57” tall, or until he or she is above the age of eight years.